Pensionable pay within the LGPS has two definitions based on the regulations in place – the 2008 and 2014 scheme definitions.

 An employee’s pensionable pay is the total of:

-- Any benefit specified in the employee’s contract of employment as being a pensionable emolument
+- Any benefit mentioned in the employee’s contract as being pensionable

 An employee’s pensionable pay doesn't include: